JacobTStrong/programming-language-suggestor/README.md

 ## Known Bugs

 * Choosing a name from the "Remain Anonymous" select box does not currently allow the user to be referred to my their selected name.
 Clicking the "Continue" button will still continue the survey.
+* There is currently no branching functionality.
+Will be updating to branching in the coming days.

 ## License